KKR & Co.: 2020–2024

-In November 2020, KKR teamed up with Rakuten to acquire 85% of Seiyu, the Japanese nationwide retail chain owned by Walmart.
+In November, two months after investing $755 million in Reliance Industries' retail arm, it partnered with Rakuten to acquire 85% of Seiyu Group, the Japanese nationwide retail chain owned by Walmart.
 In January 2021, KKR acquired a majority stake in the catalogue of American musician Ryan Tedder, including his band OneRepublic and the songs that he composed for other artists since 2016.

-In November 2021, KKR disposed of Audiobooks.com to streaming company Storytel for $135 million; later that same month, KKR and Global Infrastructure Partners announced they would acquire CyrusOne for $15 billion.
+In November 2021, in addition to selling Audiobooks.com to streaming company Storytel for $135 million, KKR partnered with Global Infrastructure Partners to acquire CyrusOne for $15 billion.
+In February 2022, the firm acquired 8.5% of Nexon.